sourcegraph/handbook/content/departments/technical-success/support/process/p4-enablement.md

 You can get the `P4.passwd` token above from running `p4 -u admin login -p -a` using the admin password from 1password.
 It expires every day so you’ll need to regenerate it occasionally.

-Updated your local SG user to include the verified e-mail address of one of the users configured on the dogfood instance, for example `alice@perforce.sgdev.org`.
+Update your local SG user to include the verified e-mail address of one of the users configured on the dogfood instance.
+For example, `alice@perforce.sgdev.org`.
 Alice is a user in the our dogfood instance with permissions set against the `//test-perms` instance.

 _NOTE_: Don’t modify the permissions in Perforce since they are used for integration testing.